haidargit/Java_SortingNames/README.md

 _🦠If there's any issue regarding installation and debugging, kindly to inform me.._

 ## CI / Pipeline Using Jenkins (Additional)
-Using Free CI-CD tools Jenkins as buil and test pipelines
+Example of using Free CI-CD tools Jenkins as build and test pipelines on AWS Virtual Server (EC2).

-Environment: AWS Virtual Server (EC2)
+Steps:

 ![Screen Shot 2022-01-12 at 12 16 04](https://user-images.githubusercontent.com/33404432/149071762-afc6c018-e1ea-4a5b-94e7-21e3432ee562.jpg)
 <br />
 ![Screen Shot 2022-01-12 at 12 29 13](https://user-images.githubusercontent.com/33404432/149071773-6efad5af-ab79-4c9a-a873-b315a72be996.png)